anselchacko03/Mozart-s-Dice-Game/README.md

 # Mozart's Dice Game
 ### All audio files need to be downloaded and placed in the same file as the .py file in order for the program to correctly run.
 The mozart_dice_game.py program will randomly generate a mozart waltz using simulated dice roles.
-Check out https://gbrachetta.github.io/Musical-Dice/ to learn more!
+Check out https://gbrachetta.github.io/Musical-Dice/ to learn more about the game itself!